bloomreach-forge/settings-management/src/site/markdown/adding-features.md

 }
 ```

-Now that we have the Model in place that maps to the JCR node we need to create a DetachableModel for our Wicket Panel.
+Now that we have the simple object in place that maps to the JCR node we need to create a DetachableModel for our Wicket Panel.

 ```java
 public class UserManagementConfigModel extends LoadableDetachableConfigModel<UserManagementConfig> {